mc0239/kumuluzee-go-config/README.md

 **fields** (struct pointer): struct that will be populated with configuration properties.
 Fields in the struct that will be populated must be exported (starting with an upper-case letter).
 By default, configuration key is equal to field name, but with first letter lower-cased.
 Fields can use custom key names by specifying `config` tag.

-Fields can be assigned watches by adding a tag `config:",watch"` (note the comma before 'watch', this means field is not being renamed, since we can do both, i.e. `config:"field-name,watch"`).
+Setting a watch with a bundle is currently not supported.

 **options** (config.Options): can be used to set an additional configuration source (consul) or custom configuration file path.